-The experimental set-up was carried in 500ml conical flask with two species of bacteria, two types of Chemical and fresh water sample giving a total of 8 set-up including controls.
+The experimental set-up was carried out in 500ml conical flask with two species of bacteria, two types of Chemical and fresh water sample giving a total of 8 set-up including controls.
 The flask were coded with number from 1-8.
-Set 1 contains 396ml of freshwater and 4ml of Aquabreak without organism which served as control for Aquabreak while set-5 is a control for Rigwash it contains 396ml of freshwater and 4ml of Rigwash without organism.
+Set 1 contained 396ml of freshwater and 4ml of Aquabreak without organism which served as control for Aquabreak while set-5 was a control for Rigwash it contained 396ml of freshwater and 4ml of Rigwash without organism.